Frank Zappa: Business breakups and continued touring

 Zappa's band had a series of Christmas shows in New York City in 1976, recordings of which appear on Zappa in New York and Läther.
-The band included Ruth Underwood and a horn section (featuring Michael and Randy Brecker).
+The band included Ruth Underwood and a horn section featuring the Brecker Brothers.
 It mixes complex instrumentals such as "The Black Page" and humorous songs like "Titties and Beer".
 The former composition, written originally for drum kit but later developed for larger bands, is notorious for its complexity in rhythmic structure and short, densely arranged passages.

 Zappa in New York also featured a song about sex criminal Michael H. Kenyon, "The Illinois Enema Bandit", in which Don Pardo provides the opening narrative.
 Like many songs on the album, it contained numerous sexual references, leading to many critics objecting and being offended by the content.
 Zappa dismissed the criticism by noting that he was acting as a "journalist" reporting on life as he saw it.
 Predating his later fight against censorship, he remarked: "What do you make of a society that is so primitive that it clings to the belief that certain words in its language are so powerful that they could corrupt you the moment you hear them?"
 The remaining albums released by Warner without Zappa's approval were Studio Tan in 1978 and Sleep Dirt and Orchestral Favorites in 1979.
 These releases were not promoted and were largely overlooked in the midst of the press about Zappa's legal problems.
 The 1991 CD releases of these albums marked the first time they were issued with Zappa's full approval.